 The Downtown Waterfront Parks Newsletter is full of updates for friends of the Waterfront Parks Foundation.
 It includes information on special events that will be hosted at or by the Downtown Waterfront Parks Foundation, as well as our latest efforts taken to care for the parks.

-Champaign Shuffle: Our annual event, the “Champaign Shuffle” at the Historic St. Petersburg Shuffleboard Club was a tremendous success with 179 in attendance and over 200 tickets sold.
-Everyone seemed to have a wonderful time just “shuffling “or competing for prizes.
+Our annual event, the “Champagne Shuffle” at the Historic St. Petersburg Shuffleboard Club was a tremendous success with 179 in attendance and over 200 tickets sold.
+Everyone seemed to have a wonderful time just “shuffling“ or competing for prizes.
 Good food and drink; friends met and friends made.
 We are grateful to all who supported this event and especially to our major sponsors: Republic Bank, JMC Communities, Hampton Inn, and the Vinoy Renaissance Resort.
-This will become an annual event for us and hope you will shuffle on down with us next year.
+This will become an annual event for us and we hope you will shuffle on down with us next year.
+See more highlights and pictures at https://waterfrontparksfoundation.org/2019-champagne-shuffle

-New Website: Our website, www.waterfrontparksfoundation.org , has just been completely reworked by Communicasting, Inc. with a panoramic videos and interesting photos of our amazing downtown waterfront park system.
-The website also includes information on our organization, its purpose and activities and showcases each of the downtown waterfront parks, its location and its unique characteristics, as well as, information on upcoming activities and news items.
+Our website, www.waterfrontparksfoundation.org , has just been completely reworked by Communicasting, Inc., with a panoramic videos and interesting photos of our amazing downtown waterfront park system.
+The website also includes information on our organization, its purpose and activities and showcases each of the downtown waterfront parks, including the location of each and its unique characteristics, as well as information on upcoming activities and news items.
 We invite you to take a look at our site and hope you enjoy what you see.

-Land Use and Zoning Codes: We have received a generous matching grant from an anonymous donor and a pro bono commitment from a local law firm to assist us in our effort to have the City adopt cohesive language in the land use and zoning codes regarding our Downtown Waterfront Parks.
-We will be working with the City’s Legal and Planning Departments to better clarify the land use categories and zoning regulations regarding the use of the Downtown Waterfront Parks.
+I wanted to share with you some terrific news regarding our funding initiative for crafting and implementing land use and zoning changes to protect and preserve our waterfront parks.
+We have received a generous matching grant from an anonymous donor.
+These funds will be used to assist us in our effort to provide to the City language that would clean up the land use and zoning codes regarding our Downtown Waterfront Parks.
+Recently, the law firm of Carlton Fields extended very generous pro bono offer to provide legal representation for this initiative.
+Of course, there will still be additional legal filing fees, public awareness / marketing communications and other related expenses.
+Our matching fund donor was thrilled to learn that his donation—and yours—will now further enhance our ability to succeed in our land use and zoning initiatives as well as our overall ability to meet our Mission to Preserve, Protect and Promote our Waterfront Parks.
+We will be working with Carlton Fields and the City’s Legal and Planning Departments to better clarify the land use categories and zoning regulations regarding what can be developed within the Downtown Waterfront Parks.
 There are currently four different Land Use categories in the Comprehensive Plan as they relate to the Downtown Waterfront Parks.
-There are also four different zoning categories, some of which allow for inappropriate development within our Downtown Waterfront Parks.
-We will be working to provide better protections for the preservation of our amazing Waterfront Park and will do so as a complement to the City’s ongoing 2050 visioning process.
-We have retained the law firm of Carlton Fields for this mission and will be reporting all progress to you in the coming months.
+It also appears there are four different zoning categories, some of which allow for inappropriate development within our Downtown Waterfront Parks.
+We will be working to provide better protections for the preservation of our amazing Waterfront Parks through this process.

 For Waterfront Parks Foundation Board Member Joan Jaicks, volunteering for a cause in which she believes is as natural as breathing.
 Joan was attending a St. Petersburg Women’s Chamber of Commerce meeting back in the 1990s when she heard WPF founder Phil Graham speak on the need for support and beautification of the parks, and she instantly appreciated the importance of preserving the parks.
 She did whatever she could for the city to help with beautification.
 Then in 2013, she saw an article in the Tampa Bay Times in which Phil announced the creation of the Downtown Waterfront Parks Foundation.
 Joan gave her old friend, Phil, a call and offered her support.
 She has served on the board since its inception.